 The dashboard search looks up content from the session card: it searches in the title, tags and description of your sessions.

 One of the useful aspects of the modular structure of your workshop agendas in SessionLab is that you can easily find and reuse blocks from any previous sessions while working in the Session Planner tool.
-You just need to open the Search panel on the left side of the screen, and you will be able to search within all the sessions you have access to (including your own sessions, sessions shared with you, and sessions on your team workspace) by selecting the Search “In sessions” option.
+You just need to open the Search panel on the right side of the screen, and you will be able to search within all the sessions you have access to (including your own sessions, sessions shared with you, and sessions on your team workspace) by selecting the Search “In sessions” option.

 Similarly, you can search within the libraries as well.
 If you select ‘All methods’, then the search will give results from all the libraries you have access to, including your personal library (Methods I created), your team library, and all the publicly available methods, too.

 If you click on the block, you can open it and read the full descriptions, reviews and ratings that it received in the library.

 When you decide that you want to add any of the blocks from the search results to your session plan, just drag and drop it into the appropriate place in your session plan.
 If you search among your sessions, then you are able to find and reuse whole groups of blocks as well.

 What if you have a session that you want to use as design inspiration?
 Or simply to compare two workshop plans and copy modules from one to another?
 The Multi Plan View comes especially handy here, which you can reach from the header of the Session Planner tool in any of your sessions.